What is SEO — Why Businesses Need Search Engine Optimization Marketing

 - Moz: Moz offers a suite of SEO tools and information.
 They are most known for their domain authority (DA) metric, which estimates the authority of a domain.
 A higher DA means that your website is more authoritative and more likely to rank well.

 - SEMRush: SEMRush is all about keywords.
 It can give you information how what keywords people are searching for and how well your website is doing for a particular set of keywords, giving you ideas about where you’re doing well and where you can improve.

 - Majestic: Majestic is a popular tool for looking at links.
 Remember that links are like votes, so Majestic can tell you who’s voting for you and where.
 It can also tell you who’s voting for your competitors, giving you an idea of where you stand.

-- Google Analytics: Google has provided their tool to help you understand how you’re doing in respect of their search engine.
+- Google Analytics: Google has provided its tool to help you understand how you’re doing with respect to their search engine.
 It can help you break down the traffic that your website is getting so that you can understand who is coming to your site and how they’re getting there.

 Consumers use search engines to help them find things, and they often trust the results that float to the top.
 You can use SEO web design to make sure that your website is appearing at the top of search engine results for keywords related to your business.